Board of Directors

 Sandrine Provensal

-Manager of the Surfers for Strays Headquarters
+Manager of the Surfers for Strays Hopequarters

 Eva Schwaizer

-Communications Coordinator
+Executive Director and Communications Coordinator

 Eva moved from Austria to the Rescue Center in November 2021 where she began as a short-term volunteer.
 She immediately fell in love with the organization, the people behind the scenes, and obviously the sweet mexi-mutt-furbears, so she decided to stay as a full-time volunteer after prolonging her stay multiple times.
 Previously working as a restaurant manager, patissiere and teacher, she finally found her passion and is now living the life of her dreams improving the wellbeing of animals.
 She brings all her energy, passion, and dedication to the project and loves everything that comes with it.
 After leading the groundwork and community outreach for a year she decided to continue her travels while staying loyal to SFS as a remote volunteer being responsible for communication, coordination and the social media accounts.
 This means juggling tons of messages from people seeking help.
 She has already spread her love to thousands of dogs and has a special place in her heart for dogs with behavioral issues.
 After adopting Saiya, one of her first rescues, she would like to continue adopting all the dogs that are considered "unadoptable" cases, but she can only do so much - maybe someone reading this is willing to help her in her dilemma and take on a special case dog?